aniruddh25bce11046-cpu/Coffee_Shop_Manager/README.md

 its a program which doesnt require much requirements the only requirement is

 Make sure Python 3 is installed on your computer.

-Save the file with python coffee_shop.py and Run the file with command: python coffee_shop.py
+Save the file with python coffee_shop.py

+Run the file with command:

+python coffee_shop.py